crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 ## Caveats

-There are a couple of more caveats worth mentioning of this solution.
+There are a couple of more caveats of this solution that are worth mentioning.
 A proper built-in feature in the compiler would not be affected by all of them.
-Essentially these can be sum up as:
+Essentially these can be summed up as:

 - The `reveal_type` needs to be within used code